DTUWindEducation/p0-intro-team-0/GitAnswers.md

 questions.
 (Note that for question 6 you will need to also push an image.)

 1. What is the difference between git and GitLab?
-Git is a software program that can be installed in a computer that works as a version control system for tracking code changes, while GitLab is an online hosting service that can host a copy of a Git repository that one can access with secure internet connection.
+Git is a software program (installed in a computer) that works as a version control system for tracking code changes, while GitLab is an online hosting service that can host a copy of a Git repository that one can access with secure internet connection.

 2. What is the difference between GitLab, GitHub, and BitBucket?
-GitLab, GitHub and Bitbucket are all Git repository hosting services.
-While they all support Git, each one has unique features and target different audiences, e.g. GitLab is DevOps-friendly, GitHub is community-driven and Bitbucket caters to private repositories and businesses.
+GitLab, GitHub and Bitbucket are all Git repository online hosting services.
+While they all support Git, each one has unique features and targets different audiences, e.g. GitLab is DevOps-friendly, GitHub is community-driven and Bitbucket caters to private repositories and businesses.

 3. Why would I ever want to use git, but not GitLab?
-One would want to just use Git (and not GitLab) if one only needed local version control (in its own computer)
+One would want to just use Git (and not GitLab) if one only needed local version control (in its own computer).

 4. What are the steps to update the GitLab server with some changes I made on my computer?
-Check for changes with "git status" -> Stage the modified files with "git add" -> Commit the changes with "git commit -m (…) including a message -> Pull latest changes from GitLab to avoid conflicts with "git pull …" -> Push local changes to GitLab with "git push"
+Check for changes with "git status" -> Pull latest changes from GitLab to avoid conflicts with "git pull …" -> Stage the modified files with "git add" -> Commit the changes with "git commit -m (…) including a message -> Push local changes to GitLab with "git push"

 5. What is a branch and why would I use one?
 A branch is a copy of the main repository in which you can try out new things without potentially destroying the repository.
 It allows for working simultaniously of a project.